Riviera

 Jump To:

-Twenty-five years ago, this was the biggest casino in the world, and one of the brightest jewels in Las Vegas' crown.
-Then in the 1990's, the town went really nuts with huge resorts, and the poor li'l Riv got left in the dust.
-It's okay now, and the current owners are trying to fix it up and keep it fresh.
-Still, it lacks the luxury, flash and amenities of the newer joints.
+Decades ago, this was the biggest casino in the world, and one of the bright jewels in Las Vegas' crown.
+In the 1990's, the town went really nuts with huge resorts, and the poor li'l Riv got left in the dust.
+It's okay now, but aging and not drawing many new customers.
+It lacks the luxury, flash and amenities of the newer joints.

 Room Quality: There are four towers, all built during different expansions.
-The nicest and newest rooms are in the Monaco and Mediterranean South towers.
-They are larger and many have refrigerators (Monaco also has floor safes for an extra fee).
+The nicest and newest rooms are the Signature rooms in the Monaco and Mediterranean South towers.
+They are usually larger and many have refrigerators (Monaco also has floor safes for an extra fee).
 They have granite, flat-panel TVs and ipod docks along with better furnishings.
+Remember that they are still old hotel rooms, just a little nicer.
 They also cost a bit more, unless you can sweet-talk the front desk clerk.
 Older, but decent rooms can be found in the Monte Carlo tower.
 They still have flat panel TVs and fridges.
 The cheapest rooms are the oldest, and they are in the Mediterranean North and San Remo towers.
 The Mediterranean rooms are right over the casino, if you like a short walk.
 The San Remo rooms overlook the pool.
 They are from a time when overlooking the pool was best, because there wasn't much to see on the Strip.

 Service Quality: Fair.
 This is an older hotel.
 If you can take care of yourself and only need a decent room for sleeping, it's okay.
 If you want someone to clip your toenails for you, go to the Bellagio.
 Be warned, this place will nickel and dime you on phone calls and other unexpected costs.